Key takeaways

 Serious side effects of Zoloft are rare but can include unusual weight loss, low sodium levels, an increased risk of bleeding, eye pain, sexual dysfunction, manic episodes, allergic reactions, seizures, and increased suicidal thoughts in children, adolescents, and young adults.

 Living with mental health conditions like anxiety or depression can make daily life stressful.
-An estimated 31% of all adults will experience an anxiety disorder at some point in their life, and statistics show that 264 million adults around the globe have anxiety.
+An estimated 31% of all adults will experience an anxiety disorder at some point in their lives, and statistics show that 264 million adults around the globe have anxiety.
+In addition, approximately 280 million people around the world are living with depression.
+There can be an overlap between the disorders, meaning that a person can suffer from both simultaneously.
 Luckily, there are many treatment options available for people who seek relief from anxiety or depression.
-Zoloft is a prescription medication used to reduce symptoms of anxiety and depression, and when taken properly, it can make daily life more manageable.
-Let’s take a more in-depth look at how to take Zoloft, what side effects to look out for in the first week, and what else to expect when you first start this medication.
+Zoloft (sertraline) is a prescription medication used to reduce symptoms of anxiety and depression, and when taken properly, it can make daily life more manageable.
+Let’s take a more in-depth look at how to take Zoloft, what side effects to look out for in the first week, and what else to expect when starting this medication.

 RELATED: What is Zoloft?